ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 export OPENAI_API_KEY='your-openai-api-key'
 export ADS4GPTS_API_KEY='your-ads4gpts-api-key'
 ```
-Alternatively, you can pass the API keys directly when initializing classes.
+Alternatively, you can pass the API keys directly when initializing classes or set up a .env file.

 ## Initialization